Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 A typical addition is to show recessions. fmplot.py contains the *get_recessions()* function, which returns a list of recessions in the form of tuples (start date, end date).
 These are graphed using the fb (fill between) option.

-Next, we create lists of text annotations with descriptive titles for the Bull and Bear cycles and recessions.
-The list elements include a tuple including the corresponding x and y coordinate for the annotation and a text string.
-The text strings may contain a "\n" character to designate a line return.
+Next, we create lists of text annotations with descriptive titles for the Bull and Bear cycles, and recessions.
+The list elements include a tuple with the corresponding x and y coordinate, corresponding to where the annotation will be placed on the graph, and a text string.
+The text string may contain a "\n" character to designate a line return.

 ```
 # Recession Data